PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 ## Psychology, Culture, Productivity and Leadership

 - [Janet Crawford - The surprising neuroscience of gender inequality](http://www.webstock.org.nz/talks/the-surprising-neuroscience-of-gender-inequality-2/)  [33:20]

 - [Denise R Jacobs - Banish your inner critic](https://vimeo.com/channels/ndc2014/97318800)  [52:39]
+Takeaway: Eliminate should/must/ought/have to - Banish slave words.
+Remember things that you have made that are big, and that you are proud of.
+What screws us up most in life, is the picture in our head of how it is supposed to be.
+Failure is only the opportunity to begin again more intelligently - Henry Ford.
+Understand why you procrastinate.
+Use structured procrastination - have 3 top priorities and work on the second one whilst procrastinating on the first.
+Have a to-don't list.

 - [Dan Pink - The Puzzle of Motivation](https://www.youtube.com/watch?v=rrkrvAUbU9Y)  [18:36]
 - [Simon Sinek - If You Don't Understand People, You Don't Understand Business](https://vimeo.com/26774102)  [30:40]
 - [Simon Sinek - Why Leaders Eat Last](https://vimeo.com/79899786)  [45:50]